UAE: 2 arrested for selling nearly 800,000 e-cigarettes without licence in Ajman

 Ajman Police arrested two individuals on charges of trading and storing 797,000 e-cigarettes without a licence.

-The General Command of Ajman Police was able to arrest two individuals of Asian nationality on charges of selling and storing huge quantities amounting to 797,555 e-cigarettes without a license, with tax evasion.
+The authority arrested two individuals of Asian nationality on charges of selling and storing huge quantities amounting to 797,555 e-cigarettes without a license, with tax evasion.

+Upon receiving a report, the authorities immediately formed a team and raided the site, where large quantities of e-cigarettes from several companies were seized, owned by two individuals of Asian nationality.

 The Perseids are considered one of the 'most reliable' meteor showers, offering consistent displays year after year